Hastings Castle 1066 Country

 Hastings Castle

-For many months the south coast had been ravaged by violent storms until eventually the soft sandstone cliffs succumbed to the elements, and large sections of the face collapsed into the sea taking parts of the hastings castle with it.
-At the same time many of the traditional coastal ports were being abandoned as the coastline changed, and this caused the harbours to silt up.
-Hastings suffered the same fate, leaving the hastings castle abandoned and the town poor, with only the church continuing.
+The Count of Eu held the hastings castle for most of the Norman period, King John ordered the hastings castle's destruction to stop it falling into the hands of the Dauphin Louis.
+Henry III was to re-fortify the hastings castle in c1220, and the hastings castle flourished until fate took a hand in 1287.
+For much of the year the south coast had been ravaged by violent storms until eventually the constant battering of the soft sandstone cliffs succumbed to the sea taking much of hastings castle with it.
+This coincided with many traditional coastal ports were being abandoned as the coastline changed; this caused many of the harbours to silt up.
+Hastings suffered this fate, leaving the hastings castle abandoned and the town poor, with only the church continuing.

-In 1824 the fragmented remains were rediscovered and excavated.
-Finds included several coffins and well-preserved remains within a surviving vault.
-Repairs to the structure were carried out, a section of the north wall and a church archway rebuilt, and the site became a favourite attraction for the many Victorians visiting the revitalised seaside towns of southern England.
+In 1824 a local person whilst digging the soil found fragmented remains this lead to excavation and the castle was rediscovered.
+The Finds included several coffins and well-preserved remains within a surviving vault.
+Many parts of the building were then renovated and a section of the north wall and a church archway rebuilt, and the site became a favourite attraction on the south coast for the many Victorians visiting the now revitalised, fashionable seaside towns.

 Hastings Castle